 Our heart's role in prayer

-01/28/2003

-2003.01.28.Our-Heart's-Role-in-PrayerDownload

-Our heart's role in prayer

 Our 'heart' is the root of who we are, the source of the 'fruit' we produce

-God is very

-interested in our 'heart'.
-The Biblical

-heart is the seat, or root, of a person.
+God is very interested in our 'heart'.
+The Biblical heart is the seat, or root, of a person.
 It is the source of character, and is responsible for the reaction or response we might expect from a person.
 'Where your heart is, so is your treasure.'
 'I will write my Law on their hearts.'
 'What is in a man's heart is what makes him unclean, not what he eats.'
 Salvation begins the process of the changing of our heart.
 God is committed to bringing our heart into conformity with His Spirit, Who is given to us when we are Saved.
 A good heart is everything - it is the goal God is after.

-Our interaction with the Holy Spirit, and our prayer, is directly related to the condition of our heart Sin affects the state of our heart.
+Our interaction with the Holy Spirit, and our prayer, is directly related to the condition of our heart

+Sin affects the state of our heart.
 Our heart, in its perfect state as God intended, is something like an instrument - like a unique and beautiful drum.
 Without anything to hinder it, the finest drum will respond brilliantly to the slightest rhythm.
 The Holy Spirit on our heart relates the Father's truth to us, like that rhythm.
 The Holy Spirit is responsible for our interaction with God, and He is like the mallet to our drum.
 If that finest quality drum is hindered or deadened to the rhythm in any way, it will not produce the beautiful sound it is made for.
 In the same way, sin on our heart insulates us from the rhythm of the Holy Spirit, and it hinders our response and relationship to Him.
 Because our interaction with God in Heaven is through His Holy Spirit here in us, anything standing in between His Spirit and us adversely affects our relationship with God.
-The sin we carry on our heart negatively effects our relationship with God the Father, and A healthy heart is a confessed, humble heart A heart that is so, our prayers.
+The sin we carry on our heart negatively effects our relationship with God the Father, and so, our prayers.